kupl/OBJ2CFA/README.md

 The results say that

 - The program to be analyzed is luindex
-- The analysis 51.32 seconds
+- The analysis took 51.32 seconds
-- The results for the clients (VarPtsTo, #may-fail casts, #call-graph-edges, #reachable-methods, #polymorphic-calls)
+- The results over the clients (VarPtsTo, #may-fail casts, #call-graph-edges, #reachable-methods, #polymorphic-calls)

 ### Running Doop
 First, move to `doop/` foler.
 The command below runs Doop: